Stephen340/Retro-Learner/README.md

 Each Demo is preprogrammed to run the finetuned version of the associated model.
 This can be manually updated in the python file to the pretrained version if desired.

-Like with importing the ROMs, you will also need to manually update the path to the .pth models in the python files so that your system's path is recognized.
-If the DEMO file is not updated to recognize your system's path to the .pth file, the DEMOs will not work.

-Once the path is updated appropiately, simply run the associated file.
+Once the desired version is determined, simply run the associated file.
 This command may look like 'python ./MarioDemo.py' depending on your environment.
 If paths are updated properly, this should begin the demo.
 The model cannot be interacted with, as the agent will play the game by itself.